sandialabs/pvOps/docs/index.rst

 Contributing
 ============

-The long-term success of pvOps requires community support.
+The long-term success of pvops requires community support.
 One can make contributions by submitting issues and pull requests.
 Please follow the PR template

 Copyright and License
 =====================

-pvOps is copyright through Sandia National Laboratories.
+pvops is copyright through Sandia National Laboratories.
 The software is distributed under the Revised BSD License.

 Indices and tables
 ==================